AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys.md

 By completing the above steps, you have successfully enabled CMK for your organization.
 All data that is ingested into Platform will now be encrypted and decrypted using the key(s) in your [!DNL Azure] Key Vault.
 If you want to revoke Platform access to your data, you can disable the key within [!DNL Azure].

 After disabling a key, it takes 5-10 minutes for data to no longer by accessible in Platform.
-When enabling a previously disabled key, it takes 45-50 minutes for data to become available again.
+When enabling a previously disabled key, it can take anywhere from 45 minutes to 24 hours for data to become available again.